JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 // Deprecated code

-Case 3: Extracting Part of a URL or Filename
+Case 3: Extracting a Portion of a URL or Filename

 let url = "https://example.com/index.html";